-The top two lines are the bird’s heading and track.
-This is not position information but purely heading or track versus time.
-The difference between the two lines is the drift angle which is approximately constant.
-The heading changes by about 40 to 50 degrees in each turn (crosswind plus and minus 20 to 25 deg) so that the drift angle does not vary by much.
+The top two lines are the birds calculated heading and raw-data track.
+This is not position information but purely numerical heading or track versus time.
 The ascending lines represent increasing headings and are therefore right turns and are windward turns (turning from tailwind component to headwind component).
 The descending lines have reducing headings and are therefore left turns and are leeward turns.
+The difference between the two lines is the drift angle which is approximately constant because we are assuming constant wind.
+The heading changes by about 40 to 50 degrees in each turn (crosswind plus and minus 20 to 25 deg) so that the drift angle does not vary by much.
+The point of roll reversal is much easier to see compared with the raw GPS position data.

-The green line is airspeed.
+The green line is calculated airspeed.
 I expected the airspeed to be nearly constant but actually it increases in the windward turn and decreases in the leeward turn.
 In the windward turn the airspeed tends to increase due to the increasing headwind component due to turning toward the wind.
 This despite nearly constant height.
 In the leeward turn the airspeed reduces due to a decreasing headwind component.

 The yellow line is raw-data GPS altitude.
 The vertical axis is expanded for clarity.
 During the windward turns the altitude is nearly constant and in the leeward turns there is a gain and loss of height due to the turn being flown as a wing-over.
 If the bird is skimming the surface to take advantage of ground effect, altitude should vary somewhat due to passing waves and depending on the sea-state.